 The paleo diet is the diet of our hunter-gatherer ancestors, which in recent years has gained global popularity as the way to eat yourself to sustainable health.

-No processed sugars and preservatives, no grains, no legumes and no factory-farmed meats, paleo is all about eating as Mother Nature intended.
+No processed sugars and preservatives, no grains, no legumes and no factory-farmed meats, paleo is all about eating as naturally as possible.

 With this in mind, you might be a little shocked to learn that a paleo revolution is taking traction in the city of MSG and sugar-laden just about everything – Bangkok.